Kitware/trame-simput/docs/api.md

 ## Simput manager

-The simput manager instance let you do the following:
+The simput manager instance lets you do the following:
 - Access its linked **proxymanager**
 - Reset cached UI layout elements by calling **clear_ui()**
 - Load definitions, language and UI by calling one of the following methods